Rujada Campground

 About

-Rujada Campground is located 21 miles east of Cottage Grove on a riverside terrace above Layng Creek in the Umpqua National Forest.
-Sitting at approximately 1,200 feet elevation among Douglas fir, hardwood trees, and ferns, this quiet campground offers a peaceful retreat with modern amenities.
-The campground features 12 standard campsites plus 3 double campsites, each equipped with picnic tables, fire pits or grills, and tent pads.
-A historic Civilian Conservation Corps shelter, playground with swings and monkey bars, and large day-use picnic area make this an excellent choice for families.
-The 1.8-mile Swordfern Trail begins at the day-use area and loops around the campground, crossing a wooden footbridge and winding through lush swordfern understory along Layng Creek before following an abandoned logging road back to camp.
-Shorter loop options are available.
-Swimming is popular on the banks of Layng Creek, and the campground provides easy access to fishing and wildlife viewing.
-The area is rich with wildflowers including pioneer violet and wild iris.
-Nearby attractions include three spectacular waterfall trails within 10 miles.
-Spirit Falls is a challenging 0.4-mile hike to a 60-foot waterfall, Moon Falls offers an easy 0.5-mile walk to a 125-foot cascading waterfall, and Pinard Falls is a more difficult 0.6-mile trek to a 105-foot waterfall.
-All three can be visited in a single day.
-The campground is operated by a concessionaire under permit from the Umpqua National Forest, and a campground host is typically on duty during the summer season.
+Rujada Campground is a quiet, family-friendly campground located 21 miles east of Cottage Grove on a riverside terrace above Layng Creek in the Umpqua National Forest.
+Sitting at approximately 1,200 feet elevation among Douglas fir, hardwoods, and ferns, the campground offers 12 shaded campsites with picnic tables, fire pits or grills, and tent pads.
+A historic Civilian Conservation Corps shelter and playground with swings, teeter-totter, and monkey bars are located within the campground.
+The 1.8-mile Swordfern Trail starts at the day use area and loops around the campground, following Layng Creek over a wooden footbridge and through lush swordfern understory.
+Layng Creek offers swimming access directly from the campground.
+Within 10 miles are three spectacular waterfall trails: Spirit Falls (0.4 miles to a 60-foot waterfall), Moon Falls (0.5 miles to a 125-foot cascading waterfall), and Pinard Falls (0.6 miles to a 105-foot waterfall).
+The campground is operated by a concessionaire under permit from the Umpqua National Forest.
+Amenities include flush toilets and potable water from faucets, but no showers, dump station, or hookups.
+A campground host is typically onsite during summer season with firewood available for purchase.

 Directions

-From Cottage Grove, take exit 174 on Interstate 5, then take Row River Road #2400 east for 19 miles to Forest Road 17.
-Turn left (northeast) on Forest Road 17 and continue for 2 miles until you reach Rujada Campground, located on the right across Layng Creek.
+From Cottage Grove, take exit 174 on Interstate 5, then take Row River Road 2400 east for 19 miles to Forest Road 17.
+Turn left onto Forest Road 17 and continue for 2 miles until you reach Rujada Campground on the right side of the road.

 Amenities